carlnienaber-ship-it/spinalapp3/project.md

     - **Shift Feedback:**
         - Heading: "How was your shift?"
         - Options: Emoji buttons for "Great" (smiling), "Normal" (neutral), "Bad" (sad).
-        - A text input for comments is mandatory and must appear if the user selects "Great" or "Bad".
+        - A text input for comments is **mandatory** and will appear if the user selects "Great" or "Bad".
     - **Final Action:** Contains the "Clock Out" button.
 10. **Summary Screen:** Displayed after clocking out, confirming data submission.